Ikkyu Sōjun: The Popular Monk from the Japanese Anime “Ikkyu-san”

 Known for his clever wit, “Ikkyu-san” is famous from folklore and anime.
 The real Ikkyu was a Rinzai Zen monk who lived during the Muromachi period, from the time of the third shogun Ashikaga Yoshimitsu through the Ōnin War.
-His name was Ikkyu Sojun.
+His name was Ikkyu Sōjun.

-At age 27, although he attained enlightenment, he burned the certificate (called "inka") that recognized his awakening and left the temple.
-He then led a life devoted to poetry, satire, painting, and eccentric behavior.
+He entered a temple at the age of six and quickly displayed great poetic talent, gaining acclaim for his Chinese-style verse.
+At age 27, although he attained enlightenment, he burned the certificate (inka) that recognized his awakening and left the temple.
+He then led a life devoted to poetry, satire, painting, and deliberate eccentricity.

 Despite being a monk, he had a wife and consumed alcohol and meat—behaviors that broke traditional religious rules.
 On New Year’s, he would walk through town with a staff topped by a skull, calling out “Be careful, be careful.”
 While these actions seemed bizarre, they were in fact critiques of a Buddhism that had become bound by rigid rules and authority.

-What Are the Ten Virtues of Incense(香の十徳)?
+What Are the Ten Virtues of Incense (香の十徳)?

 感格鬼神